wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 ## Prerequisites

-Create [Organization SSO Login](../configure-organization-idp) in the SaaS business as a federated authenticator in the Super Organization.
+Create [Organization SSO Login](../configure-organization-idp) in the root business (the super organization) as a federated authenticator.

 ## Step 1: Create the organizations